 Noctules are primarily tree dwellers and live mainly in rot holes and woodpecker holes.
 A roost of breeding females can be particularly noisy on a hot summer's day.
 In late summer, single males establish mating roosts in tree holes.
 Further information on noctules.

 Lesser horseshoe bat

 Lesser horseshoe bats seldom roost within woodland, but they enter wooded habitats to forage.
-Their maneuverable flight allows them to twist and turn between the trees and within dense vegetation, catching small moths and midges as they go.
+Their manoeuvrable flight allows them to twist and turn between the trees and within dense vegetation, catching small moths and midges as they go.
 Further information on lesser horseshoe bats.

 Brown long-eared bat

 Brown long-eared bats mainly roost in tree holes, buildings and bat boxes during the summer.
 Roosts in trees may be close to the ground and the immediate surroundings of the roost can be more cluttered with vegetation than for some other bat species.
-Brown long-eared bats prefer to forage in decidiuous woodland where they glean insects from leaves and bark.
+Brown long-eared bats prefer to forage in deciduous woodland where they glean insects from leaves and bark.
 They have a slow, fluttery mode of flight.
 Further information on brown long-eared bats.

 Bats and woodland management - further reading